vovantuan1999a/CathAction_Dataset/README.md

 We provide ground truth for action segments and object bounding boxes.

 * **Objects collision detection:** We annotate the tip of the catheter (or guidewire) with a bounding box.
-* **Actions:**These classes belong to three groups: catheter (advance catheter and retract catheter), guidewire (advance guidewire and retract guidewire), and one action involving both the catheter and guidewire (rotate).
+* **Actions:** These classes belong to three groups: catheter (advance catheter and retract catheter), guidewire (advance guidewire and retract guidewire), and one action involving both the catheter and guidewire (rotate).
-* **Segmentation*:** We manually label the catheter and the guidewire class separately in our dataset.
+* **Segmentation:** We manually label the catheter and the guidewire class separately in our dataset.

 ### Dataset Splits
 The dataset is comprised of three splits with the corresponding ground truth: